yodabytz/netscope/README.md

-# NetScope 2.0.04
+# NetScope 2.0.07

 NetScope is a powerful network and process monitoring tool inspired by `htop` and `netstat`.
-It allows you to view established connections, listening connections, running processes, and interact with the processes, such as killing them.
+It allows you to view established connections, listening connections, running processes, and interact with the processes.
 The tool is designed to be user-friendly and efficient, providing detailed information about your system's network and process activity.

 ## Features

 - **Established Connections**: View all established network connections.
 - **Listening Connections**: View all listening network connections.
-- **Both**: View both established and listening connections side-by-side.
+- **Both Connections View**: View both established and listening connections side-by-side.
 - **Running Processes**: View and interact with running processes.
-Highlight and kill processes using simple keyboard controls.
+Highlight processes and perform actions using simple keyboard controls.
-- **Process Search**: Press 's' to search for running processes using wildcards, and 'n' to navigate to the next match.
+- **Process Search**: Press `'s'` to search for running processes using wildcards, and `'n'` to navigate to the next match.
+- **Process Sorting**: Sort processes by CPU usage (`'c'`) or memory usage (`'m'`).
+- **Kill Processes with Confirmation**: Press `'k'` to kill the selected process with a confirmation prompt to prevent accidental termination.
+- **Help Menus**: Press `'?'` to display context-specific help menus with key bindings and navigation instructions.
+- **Interactive Commands**: Navigate and interact with the application using intuitive keyboard commands.
 - **Smooth Scrolling**: Efficient and smooth scrolling through lists of connections and processes.
-- **Interactive Commands**: Navigate and interact with the application using intuitive keyboard commands.
-- **Mac OSX Support**: This latest version now has Mac OSX support but needs sudo (Tested on Intel Chip).
+- **Mac OS X Support**: Now supports Mac OS X (tested on Intel chips).
+Requires `sudo` privileges.
-- **Enhanced System Info**: Displays detailed system information including OS, Host, Kernel, Uptime, Packages, Shell, Resolution, Terminal, CPU, GPU, and Memory.
+- **Enhanced System Info**: Displays detailed system information including OS, Host, Kernel, Uptime, Packages, Shell, Resolution, Terminal, CPU, GPU, Memory, Swap, Disk Usage, Local IP, and Locale.

 ## Requirements